Cookieless World

 The problem is third-party cookies, which are used for ad retargeting and behavioral advertising across websites.
 These cookies are great for delivering personalized ads, however, they track users all over the internet to gather data about them, and this has raised a number of significant privacy concerns.
 This has already led to many browsers, such as Apple’s Safari or Mozilla’s Firefox, eliminating or limiting third-party tracking cookies.

-What does the cookieless future mean?
+What does cookieless personalization mean?

 Google is trying to balance advertiser and user interests

-Google needs to play a difficult balancing act.
+At the same time, Google needs to play a difficult balancing act.
 On the one hand, 79% of users are concerned about how their data is being used, and this has led to an explosion of ad blockers, with 34% of U.S. users using them and rising.

 On the other hand, advertisers are worried that they may be unable to effectively target users with beneficial ads.
 However, if the privacy issue is ignored, then the advertising industry may lose the ability to directly reach out to users with personalized ads anyway as people take the problem into their own hands and simply disconnect.
 That would be bad for businesses and bad for users.
 Instead of fighting against the cookieless future, we should adapt to it, which brings us to our next question.